 Impact of Giving

 The School of Extended & Lifelong Learning presents a wide range of opportunities for donors to make an impact.
-Opportunity funds, scholarship, technology and facility enhancements represent some of the school’s highest priorities.
+Scholarship, Impact Funds, technology and facility enhancements represent some of the school’s highest priorities.

 To make a gift to The School of Extended & Lifelong Learning today, please complete the form below.

-To find out how to support The School of Extended & Lifelong Learning, contact Cindy Williams, Vice President, Development.
+To find out how to support the School of Extended & Lifelong Learning, contact Cindy Williams.